-Yes, you can boil corn on the cob on the stove but why when you can use your slow cooker?
+You can boil corn on the cob on the stove but why when you can use your slow cooker?
 This Slow Cooker Milk and Honey Corn on the Cob is sweet and buttery.
 The coconut milk adds a bit of sweetness and a unique flavor that you must try.

-Start with fresh corn, make sure not to shuck it until right before adding to the slow cooker.
+Start with fresh corn; make sure not to shuck it until right before adding to the slow cooker.
 Shucking the day before can turn the corn into a starchy mess, which doesn’t taste good at all.
-Also note that I use light coconut milk, not for health reasons but because the full fat coconut is thick, and half of it sticks to the can.
+Also note that I use light coconut milk, not for health reasons but because the full-fat coconut is thick, and half of it sticks to the can.
 Light coconut milk has more of a real milk consistency.

 Below is the corn after cooking for 3 hours on high.
 Perfectly tender!

-- 6-7 ears of corn, shucked and broken in half
+- 6-7 ears of corn shucked and broken in half

-- 1 (13.66-oz.) can light coconut milk
+- 13.66 oz. can light coconut milk

 - 2 Tbsp. honey

-- ½ cup butter
+- 1/2 cup salted butter

 - Add the corn to the slow cooker.
 You can arrange them nicely to get them to fit better.